-Switched on, friendly staff suggest starting the meal with grazing dishes such as fried quisquilla prawns – so soft and delicate you don’t even have to remove their shells (though we opted to).
-To follow, both our starters impressed: a zesty, super-sweet crab tartlet given extra freshness by kaffir lime and smooth chunks of avocado; and a creamy burrata successfully paired with ripe apricot.
-Equally diverting was a main course of barbecued ibérico pork, elevated by slices of peach to produce a challenging yet effective contrast of textures.
+Switched-on, friendly staff suggest starting the meal with grazing dishes such as fried quisquilla prawns – so soft and delicate you don’t even have to remove their shells.
+To follow, both our starters impressed: a zesty, super-sweet crab tartlet was given extra freshness by kaffir lime and smooth chunks of avocado, while creamy burrata was successfully paired with ripe apricot.
+Equally diverting was a main course of barbecued Ibérico pork, elevated by slices of peach to produce a challenging yet effective contrast of textures.

-After dipping into the colossal wine list (a truly exhaustive selection), move on to desserts: a treat for the eyes as much as the taste buds.
-Thrill to the likes of raspberry-flecked ice cream served on a bed of hay clouded by dry ice; or deconstructed strawberry millefeuille with pastry shaped like maple leaves.
+After dipping into the colossal wine list (6,000 wines accessed via an iPad) move on to desserts: a treat for the eyes as much as the taste buds.
+Thrill to the likes of raspberry-flecked ice cream served on a bed of hay clouded by dry ice, or a deconstructed strawberry mille-feuille with pastry shaped like maple leaves.

-There’s a palpable sense of occasion that goes along with dining here, and the accompanying feeling of exclusivity might lead some to limit this to a ‘one and done’ experience.
-That would be a pity, though: Hide needs to be seen to be believed.
+Eating here summons up a palpable sense of occasion, and the accompanying feeling of exclusivity might lead some to limit this to a ‘one and done’ experience.
+That would be a pity, because there is a great deal to take in at Hide.